Pjeens/Pj-HW/README1.md

 a gateway router as an origination point to connect to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- Filebeats watches for changes in the file system
+- Filebeats monitor the system and wath for changes
-- Metricbeat records machine metric data and statistics, such as uptime.
+- Metricbeat helps you monitor your servers and the services they host by collecting metrics from the operating system and services.
+This guide describes how to get started quickly with metrics collection

 The configuration details of each machine may be found below.